 Monday through Friday 8:00 – 4:00.

-Sophie’s Organic Gardens is a certified organic garden that provides training for approximately 60 developmentally disabled individuals each day on a Monday through Friday basis throughout the year.
+Sophie’s Garden provides training for approximately 60 developmentally disabled individuals each day on a Monday through Friday basis throughout the year.

-Sophie’s Organic Garden holds the following certifications or is a member of the following organizations:
+Sophie’s Garden holds the following certifications or is a member of the following organizations:

 - San Diego Horticultural Society